Energy transfer for solutions to the nonlinear Schr\"odinger equation on irrational tori: Introduction

-in which $(|\psi|^2\psi)^*$ indicates that the nonlinear interactions are only taking place on a quasi-resonant\footnote{The definition of a quasi-resonant set is in Section 3.} set.
-Then \eqref{irrNLS-res} is globally well posed for $\psi_0\in L^2(\mathbb{T}_{\underline{\omega}}^2)$. \end{theorem} \begin{remark} We note here that in contrast the full NLS initial value problem \eqref{irrNLS} is not known to be well-posed in $L^2$, not even locally in time.
-This is considered in fact a hard open problem.
-As for now, local well-posedness for the full NLS equation is available through Strichartz estimates for which $s>0$ is necessary \cite{bourgain1993fourier}.
+in which $(|\psi|^2\psi)^*$ indicates that the nonlinear interactions are only taking place on a quasi-resonant\footnote{The definition of a quasi-resonant set is in Definition \ref{quasi-res}.} set.
+Then \eqref{irrNLS-res} is globally well posed for $\psi_0\in L^2(\mathbb{T}_{\underline{\omega}}^2)$. \end{theorem} Here a generic irrational ordered pair refers to those vectors $\underline{\omega}\in \mathbb{R}^2_+$ whose quotients $\omega^2_1/\omega^2_2$ are not well-approximated by rationals which form a full-measure subset of the real numbers. \begin{remark} We note here that in contrast the full NLS initial value problem \eqref{irrNLS} is not known to be well-posed in $L^2$, not even locally in time.
+This is considered a hard open problem.
+In fact as for now, local well-posedness for the full NLS equation is available through Strichartz estimates for which $s>0$ is necessary \cite{bourgain1993fourier}.
 Below we restate this result in frequency space in Theorem \ref{lemmaT}, and we will see in its proof that the reason why one can prove well-posedness for \eqref{irrNLS-res} for $s=0$ is because the irrationality of the torus decouples the components of the frequencies, so that the set up becomes in a sense one dimensional, and in 1D the periodic cubic NLS is globally wellposed in $L^2$ \cite{bourgain1993fourier}. \end{remark}

-The third result of this paper concerns uniform bounds for the norms $H^s, s\geq1,$ for the solutions to the quasi-resonant problem \eqref{irrNLS-res} that start with a compact support in frequency space.
+The second result of this paper concerns uniform bounds for the norms $H^s, s>1,$ for the solutions to the quasi-resonant problem \eqref{irrNLS-res} that start with a compact support in frequency space.
 We have the following:

-\begin{theorem} Consider the torus $\mathbb{T}^2_{\underline{\omega}}$ where $\underline{\omega} \in \mathbb{R}^2_{+}$ is a generic irrational ordered pair.
+\begin{theorem} Assume that the torus $\mathbb{T}^2_{\underline{\omega}}$ is a generic irrational ordered pair.
 Consider the quasi-resonant NLS initial value problem \eqref{irrNLS-res}.
-Then if the initial data $\phi_0$ has compact support in the frequency space, for any $s\geq 1$ the $H^s$ norm of the associate global solution is uniformly bounded in time. \end{theorem}
+Then if the initial data $\phi_0$ has compact support in the frequency space, for any $s>1$, the $H^s$ norm of the associate global solution is uniformly bounded in time. \end{theorem}

-We note that Theorems \ref{mainthm2} and \ref{mainthm3} are stated for both the focusing and defocusing case.
-Our argument does not allow us to conclude that Theorem \ref{mainthm} exhibits the growth bounds also for the focusing case because the proof relies on existing bounds that are established only for the defocusing nonlinear Schr\"odinger equation.
+The next step after proving Theorem \ref{mainthm3} would be to deduce from it some information about the original NLS \eqref{irrNLS}.
+Unfortunately at this point we are not able to do so.
+The main issue is that when one considers large initial data, perturbation type theorems that are also global in time are not in general available.
+It may be more suitable to conduct a numerical investigation of this question first, and in fact this will be the content of a future work of the authors.